mohsinkhn/branch-research-companion/CONTRIBUTING.md

 1. Update documentation for any new features
 2. Add tests for new functionality
-3. Ensure all tests pass
+3. Ensure all checks pass: `uv run ruff format src tests && uv run ruff check src tests && uv run mypy src && uv run pytest`
 4. Update the changelog if applicable
 5. Request review from maintainers